By Jeff Davis

 July 15 isn’t just another Sunday; it’s National Ice Cream Day and Wag! is putting a cherry on top by kicking off a special summer tour that lets dogs get in on the “ice cream” fun.
-If you live in New York, Washington, DC or Los Angeles, keep your eyes peeled for Wag! ice cream carts serving up complimentary cool and dog-friendly treats at dog parks and events – check out our schedule below.
+If you live in New York or Washington, DC, keep your eyes peeled for Wag! ice cream carts serving up complimentary cool and dog-friendly treats at dog parks and events – check out our schedule below.

 The summer swelter has definitely arrived across the U.S. and National Ice Cream Day is a good time to revisit some cool tips to help your dog beat the heat for the rest of the season.
 PS - If you’re wondering if it’s safe to share your ice cream with your pooch, here’s some food for thought.